Milkshiift/BigBrother-bot/README.md

         export BIGBROTHER_DISCORD_TOKEN="your_bot_token_here"
         ```

 2. Set the `data_path` in `config.toml`.
-This is the location where the bot will store all the data. "./data" is the default.
+This is the location where the bot will store all the data.

 3. Start the bot with the same command.